The Best Home Improvement Store Rocks for Rock Painting

 These rocks are very dark – some are even black.
 The various sizes and shapes allow us to vary our rock painting designs and improve our painting skills.

-I’ve found they are very, very dirty and need a good scrubbing before painting.
+I’ve found they are very, very dirty and need a good scrubbing before painting but there is no wax to remove.
 Additionally, one side is usually flatter than the other but isn’t smooth like the Dorado River Rocks.
-That being said, we really like painting on these.
+That being said, we really like painting on these!

 These are the newest bag we’re working with.
 Rock painting ideas with these rocks include: